captainzero93/security_harden_linux/README.md

 ## Prerequisites

-- Ubuntu Linux system (tested on Ubuntu 20.04 LTS and later)
+- Ubuntu / Linux system (tested on Ubuntu 20.04 LTS and later) - Debian based.
 - Root or sudo access
 - Internet connection for package installation and updates